gajo4256/backbone_stickit_playground/README.md

 - select2 - how to integrate 3rd party library with stickit, in this case with select2
 - attr - modify desired input element with specific attribute, in this case with class attribute
 - handler - add global handler on app level
+- saved_select - how to bind model attribute for select option that was already saved (e.g. saved entitiy on BE).
+Also how to set the new value again in the desired format of the model if the collection available for select is of a different type.